opinionstage/opinionstage-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-= Is Opinion Stage content responsive? =
+= Are Opinion Stage items responsive? =

-Yes, all content (e.g. poll, quiz, survey, form, etc) created with Opinion Stage is fully responsive, and designed to optimaly display on mobile, tablet and desktop
+Yes, all item formats (e.g. poll, quiz, survey, form, etc) created with Opinion Stage are fully responsive, and designed to optimally display on mobile, tablet and desktop

-= What interactive content formats does Opinion Stage support? =
+= What interactive item formats does Opinion Stage support? =

-With Opinion Stage you can create the following content formats: Poll, Poll Sets, Personality Quiz, Trivia Quiz, Survey, Slideshow, Form, Story Article, List.
-We are constantly adding additional interactive content formats so stay tuned!
+With Opinion Stage you can create the following item formats: Poll, Poll Sets, Personality Quiz, Trivia Quiz, Survey, Slideshow, Form, Story Article, List.
+We are constantly adding additional interactive formats so stay tuned!

 = What is the difference between a Poll and a Survey =

 Polls include one question and are used for getting a quick answer on a question.
 Polls are often used for gathering opinions, getting feedback, running contents & competitions and generating engagement.
 Surveys include multiple questions of different types.
 Surveys are often used to gather feedback and insights.
 If you are still unsure whether to use a poll or a survey, contact our support team and we'll be happy to help.

-= What customization options do you offer? =
+= What customization options do you offer for the polls, surveys and quizzes? =

 Opinion Stage offers many built-in customization options such as selecting the color theme, font and sizes.
-You can also use a CSS override feature to fully match the items to your brand.
+Use the CSS override feature to fully match the items to your brand.
 You can also white label the items and add your own logo.

+= Is Opinion Stage GDPR Ready? =

+Opinion Stage makes it easy for you to comply with the GDPR regulation.
+For more info on that, read our GDPR and privacy policy documentation on the site

 == Other Notes ==

 == Screenshots ==

-1. **Poll image layout** - example of integrating images in the poll answers to make it more appealing, which results with improved engagement rates.
+1. **Poll image layout** - example of integrating images in the poll answers.
-2. **Poll standard layout** - the poll include a lot of features including, selecting if users can select one side or more in the poll, allowing users to add their own answer to the poll, different methods of organizing the poll side order, setting the poll color, setting the poll font, preventing repeat voting in the poll, voting with a social profile in the poll, setting the poll result display, setting an expiry date for the poll, alignment of the poll title, setting the poll width, setting poll sharing bar, and much more
+2. **Poll standard layout** - example of a poll standard layout
-3. **poll head to head layout** - example of a head-to-head layout poll
+3. **Poll head to head layout** - example of a head-to-head layout poll
-4. **Trivia quiz** - example of a Trivia quiz result.
-Set the correct answer in each of the quiz questions, and following users answers to the quiz, give them a quiz result with the number of correct quiz answers.
-Trivia quizzes are one of the most engaging type of content.
+4. **Trivia quiz** - example of trivia quiz results
 5. **Personality quiz** - example of a personality quiz.
-Using a personality quiz, you can ask you users different quiz questions, and based on their answers to the quiz questions, offer them different quiz results.
-Personality quizzes tend to be viral as they produce a lot of social shares.
-6. **Content creation dashboard** - example of the Opinion Stage interactive content (e.g. poll, quiz, survey, form) creation dashboard
+6. **Content creation dashboard** - example of the Opinion Stage interactive content (e.g. poll, quiz, survey) creation dashboard
 7. **Lead form** - example of gathering quality leads while users participate in the polls, quizzes & surveys
 8. **Report** - example of a poll report screen that includes advanced analysis of results
-9. **Templates** - dashboard that includes highly effective examples that can be duplicated to your account
+9. **Templates** - screenshot of the templates dashboard that includes hundreds of optimized templates you can freely use
-10. **Popup placement** - display your content in an exit/enter, center/side screen popup
+10. **Popup placement** - display your poll, quiz or survey in an exit/enter, center/side screen popup

 == Upgrade Notice ==

 N/A

 == Changelog ==
-  = 19.6.22 =
-  * bugfixes
   = 19.6.21 =
   * Added support WordPress 5.2.x
   * Removed support for PHP versions lower than 5.2